zio/zio/docs/about/coding_guidelines.md

 best of our ability, both via automated rules (scalafix) and strict reviewing processes, it is both possible to find existing code that does not comply to these rules.
-If that is the case, we would be extremely grateful if you could make a contribution, by proving a fix to said issue.
+If that is the case, we would be extremely grateful if you could make a contribution, by providing a fix to said issue.

 Last, but not least, these rules are continuously evolving and as such, refer to them once in a while when in doubt.